Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Or an expensive business coach

-You can (and should) come back to these things when you can justify the cost.
+However, you can (and should) come back to these things when you can justify the cost and proof that you have a profitable idea.

 A business without customers is just a hobby.
 That’s why you should be completely focused on getting your first three customers.
 From there, everything gets a lot easier.